Hunter Biden's family shows up for jury selection. Who is Melissa Cohen Biden?

 In 2022, Buhle published "If We Break: A Memoir of Marriage, Addiction, and Healing," which details parts of her life with Hunter, including Hunter's struggles with addiction.

-Buhle remains a likely witness for the prosecution in Hunter Biden's felony firearms trial.
+Buhle testified as a prosecution witness last week at Hunter Biden's federal gun trial.

 What role does Beau Biden's widow, Hallie Biden, play?